Laudato Si’ at 10 Anniversary gives Rise of Uganda’s Ecological Consortium

 The story of Laudato Si’ is still being written, and Uganda is helping write its next chapter.
 Will you be part of it?

-As we move into Day Two of the Encounter, the passion and energy that filled Munyonyo carry with them a promise—that this is not the end of a celebration, but the beginning of a new chapter.
+As we move into Day Two of Encounter, may the passion and energy that filled Munyonyo inspire us with renewed energy and hope with a promise that this is not just a celebration and its end, but the beginning of a new chapter.
 One in which Uganda continues to stand as a national voice for climate justice, rooted in faith, inspired by the Martyrs, and led by the enduring legacy of Pope Francis.
+Our upcoming events and activities of May 16th events will elaborate our commitment in action, as we come together to care for our common home.
+Join the mission.
+Embrace the legacy.
+Be a pilgrim of Green Hope this Jubilee Year of the Church.

 Sarah for Laudato